Safety & CleaningHow do you maintain social distancing with kids?

 If you feel unsafe after entering, please ask to speak with a manager or contact us after your visit at Info@CMEE.org.
 We value your feedback and will work with you to find a solution.

-No, visitors cannot use guest passes for the timed admission.
+Yes, visitors can use guest passes for the timed admission.
+There is a $5/person COVID cleaning fee.

 Visitors are asked to keep their stroller with them at all times.
 Please do not leave it unattended other than outside specific exhibits where strollers are not allowed.